Phở Bò Sốt Vang – The Rich, Red Wine Twist on Phở

 Ingredients for Bo Sot Vang: stew-friendly beef (beef shank, beef chuck, beef brisket, oxtail, and bone-in short ribs), tomatoes, red wine, cinnamon, garlic, shallot, star anise, ginger, bay leaves

-Traditionally, Phở Bò Sốt Vang combines classic Northern beef phở broth with the rich gravy of red wine beef stew (Bò Sốt Vang).
-However, today I took a shortcut by preparing both in a single pot.
+Traditionally, Phở Bò Sốt Vang marries the fragrant Northern-style phở broth with the rich, velvety gravy of red wine beef stew (Bò Sốt Vang).
+Today, I’m keeping things simple by cooking everything together in one pot – less fuss, all the flavor.

-• Seasonings: Chicken powder, fish sauce, sugar, and salt come together to balance the flavors.
+Seasonings: A mix of chicken powder, fish sauce, sugar, and salt to balance everything out.

-• Slurry: some cornstarch mixed with water helps thicken the broth.
+Slurry: A touch of cornstarch mixed with water to thicken the broth slightly.

-• Serving: garnish your stew with some Vietnamese herbs like cilantro, thinly sliced onion or cleaved scallions.
+Serving: Finish with fresh Vietnamese herbs – cilantro, thinly sliced onion, or cleaved scallions.

 Instructions